PsychoDude/vtol-app/src/checklists/t55/startup.md

 # T-55 Startup Checklist

 1. Start BATTERY
-2. Set Lights AS REQUIRED
+2. Lower CANOPY
-3. Start APU and confirm RPM NOMINAL
+3. Set Lights AS REQUIRED
-4. Lower Canopy
+4. Start APU and confirm RPM NOMINAL
 5. Start ENGINE and confirm RPM NOMINAL
 6. Shut down APU
 7. Turn ON and Set HUD and HMCS AS REQUIRED